vroomeee/minjok_journal/PROJECT_SUMMARY.md

 4. **Create first admin user**:
    - Sign up through the app
-   - Manually update their profile in Supabase to set `admin_type = 'admin'`
+   - Manually update their profile in Supabase to set `role_type = 'admin'`

 5. **Test all features**:
    - Upload a paper